Accessibility links

 VOA Broadcasting to the Horn of Africa

-The Horn of Africa service broadcasts to Ethiopia and Eritrea in three languages: Amharic, Afan Oromo, and Tigrigna.
-Amharic programming is meant for more than 110 million people living in Ethiopia and Eritrea, as well as diaspora communities throughout the world.
-Afan Oromo is directed at an estimated 37 percent of Ethiopians living in the Oromia region of Ethiopia, while Tigrigna is heard throughout the Tigray region in northern Ethiopia and in Eritrea.
-Digital and mobile platforms are also available on the web.
-The Horn of Africa service broadcasts local, regional, U.S. and international news, as well as an array of programming about Ethiopian and American culture, politics, current affairs, economics, health, education, entertainment and more.
-According to a 2018 survey commissioned by the U.S. Agency for Global Media, VOA is the leading international broadcaster in Ethiopia with a weekly audience of more than eleven million.
+The Horn of Africa service broadcasts to more than 130 million people in Ethiopia and Eritrea in three languages: Amharic, Afan Oromo, and Tigrinya.
+In addition to the direct target audiences in both countries, large diaspora communities in the U.S. and throughout the world also get VOA contents and actively participate.
+Digital and mobile platforms are also available on the web in all the three languages.
+The Horn of Africa Service broadcasts local, regional, U.S. and international news, as well as an array of programming about Ethiopian and American culture, politics, current affairs, economics, health, education, entertainment and more.
+According to a 2018 survey commissioned by the U.S. Agency for Global Media, VOA is the leading international broadcaster in Ethiopia with a weekly audience of more than 11 million.
 The survey results also indicate that 98 percent of those surveyed said they “trust VOA’s news and information.”

 Quick Facts